kartonfarkas/api_docs/source/suite/contacts/unsubscribing_a_contact.rst

        {
          "user2@example.com":
          {
-           "2010":"More contacts found with the external id: 3 - user2@example.com"
+           "2010": "More contacts found with the external id: 3 - user2@example.com"
          },
          "user3@example.com":
          {
-           "2010":"More contacts found with the external id: 3 - user3@example.com"
+           "2010": "More contacts found with the external id: 3 - user3@example.com"
          }
        }
      }